Nursing through yeast infection of nipples (ouch!)

 Thrush, or yeast infection of the nipples, can be hard to recognize if it occurs with your first baby, as it did with me.

-Our son was born 2 weeks early and I began nursing him immediately. within two days I was feeling a tremendous amount of nipple and breast pain.
+Our son was born two weeks early, and I began nursing him immediately.
+Within two days I was feeling a tremendous amount of nipple and breast pain.
 Within two days, the pain was constant and very distracting.

 After several weeks, a public health nurse diagnosed me with yeast infection of the nipples.